elementISH/techsphere/README.md

 pnpm build
 ```

-alternatively you can try the (demo here)["https://techsphere.vercel.app/"]
+alternatively you can try the [demo here]("https://techsphere.vercel.app/")